bai-peter/BAI-Research-Papers/README.md

 > *"The grocery shelf is becoming the most sophisticated real-time trading floor in the world."*

-*Note: This is 100% a shitpost for fun.
+*Note: This is 100% a sh1tpost for fun.
 I'm just a student at Ivey Business School who happened to have worked in the markets environment.
 This is a fun idea I'm keeping out here in case someone does decide to do this one day.*

 ## Abstract